-David Guenthner is senior strategist for state affairs at the Mackinac Center for Public Policy.
-He is the Center’s first full-time government affairs lead and also manages the Center’s criminal justice policy portfolio.
+David Guenthner is the vice president for government affairs at the Mackinac Center for Public Policy.
+He joined the Center as senior strategist for state affairs and was the Center’s first full-time government affairs lead.
+David also manages the Center’s criminal justice policy portfolio.

 David moved to Michigan in the summer of 2018 following 11 1/2 successful years at the Texas Public Policy Foundation.
 He was initially its director of media and government relations before being promoted to senior communications director in January 2011 and then to senior director for public affairs in August 2012.